hbctraining/Intro-to-ChIPseq/lessons/11_qualitative_assessment_IGV.md

 >
 > * Right click on the left-hand side panel.
 You should see many options available to you.
 If "Autoscale" is not checked go ahead and do this.
 You can do the same for both bigWig tracks.

 The interaction between Pou5f1, and Nanog is supported by immunoprecipitation, functional analysis, and co-localization of binding sites, and so it is not surprising that they share the **same target genes**.
-While our BED files contain peaks that are non-overlapping, the target genes that harbor these peaks can still be overlapping.
+While the 2 BED files output by `DiffBind` contain peaks that are non-overlapping, the narrowPeak files output by macs2 (raw peaks) along with the bigWig display will display the areas where both proteins bind.

 * For example take a look at **Sox5** (use the search box to zoom into the gene).
 How many peaks are associated with this gene for Nanog?
 For Pou5f1?
 * How convincing is the difference in enrichment?
 * For the **Erc1** gene, there is only one peak associated with this gene.
 Which factor binds here?
 Is the differential enrichment obvious?

-* Finally, we are going to visually **compare our data** to the output from the **full dataset from ENCODE**, by loading that data from the IGV server.
+* Finally, we are going to visually **compare our data** to the output from the **full dataset from ENCODE**, by loading that data from the IGV server using the **"Load from ENCODE (2012)..."** option under the **"File"** pull-down menu

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*